kunjee17/kunjee17.github.io/content/post/opinionated-fable2-architecture-and-performance.md

 ```

-In above code, usage will not change.
-Even `InfoModel.Empty` will work as it is.
-How about JavaScript?
-Does it change?
+In javascript it looks like

 ```javascript
 export const InfoModelModule = function (__exports) {